casual-coder-sm/Py-ML-Playground/README.md

 2. Manual backup the files

 Option 2:
+1. Create Your GitHub repo and fork the intial docker, jupyeter setup.
-Alternatively one can setup Git within continer so that manage changes within container!
+2. Modify Docker build script to setup Git within continer so that manage changes within container!